 Faculty, Staff Honored with Presidential Awards

-Durham, NC - This week, President Richard H. Brodhead honored five Duke employees with the Presidential Award for outstanding service in 2013.
+This week, President Richard H. Brodhead honored five Duke employees with the Presidential Award for outstanding service in 2013.

 A Presidential Award is one of the highest honors given to Duke faculty and staff and recognizes employees from five work categories who have made distinctive contributions to the university or health system.